The Complex Relationship Between Flying and Sustainable Tourism

-Solo Travel Can Be Seen as Self-Guided Exposure Therapy for Social Anxiety
+Solo Travel Can Act as Self-Guided Exposure Therapy for Social Anxiety

 When looking back on the time I spent travelling solo, I can see how helpful it was for overcoming some level of social anxiety.
 I wouldn’t have ever called this kind of anxiety debilitating, but it’s always been there in the sense of relying on alcohol to feel relaxed socially – to have the social…